mattwach/light_bulb_changer/README.md

      and uses it to update the motor direction and speed.
    * The direction and speed are communicated via a PWM signal (via `PB0`) which tells the motor how fast to spin via the only language it understands: power.
-     It also needs to send a bit (via PB1 and PB2) that tells the motor controller which polatity to send to the motor.
+     The microcontroller also sends a signal (via PB1 and PB2) that tells the motor controller which polarity to send to the motor.
    * The L293D motor controller (right) takes the weak PWM signal from the microcontroller and puts the full force of the battery pack behind it (e.g. 12V and whatever current the motor asks for - within obvious limits..)